ByteRookie/AGS_Service/README.md

 ### Auto-fill sources from Sonos

-On startup the integration automatically loads Sonos favorites into the ``Sources`` list.
-You can also run the ``ags_service.load_sonos_favorites`` service at any time to refresh the list.
-Sources defined in the configuration are kept and any new favorites are added to the end.
+On startup the integration automatically loads Sonos favorites into the ``Sources`` list—no extra configuration is needed.
+You can run the ``ags_service.load_sonos_favorites`` service at any time to refresh the list.
+Any sources defined in ``configuration.yaml`` remain intact and any new favorites are appended to the end.

 ```
 service: ags_service.load_sonos_favorites